 Tom Cole is Lecturer in Games Development at University of Greenwich, London.
 His research explores how we can broaden and deepen emotional engagement in digital games, with an emphasis on rules, mechanics, systems and control schemes.
 In particular he is interested in the eudaimonic, mixed-affect emotional experience that can arise from game play, and specialises in the use of Grounded Theory Methodology for his research.
-Since 2016, he has organised AdventureX - The Narrative Games Convention, which is an international sell-out event of 600 people.
+He is also Conference Director of AdventureX - The Narrative Games Convention, an international sell-out event for over 600 people.